ZackMurry/nottte-me/README.md

 To run the frontend, navigate into the "frontend" directory and type `npm install` to install its dependencies.
 Finally, enter `npm run dev` to get into a development environment.
 If you'd like to have a production environment, type `npm run build` and `npm run start` instead.

+You'll also want to set some environment variables.
+You can learn how to set environment variables on Windows [here](https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10).
+You need to set NOTTTE_JWT_SECRET_KEY to an arbitrary value, preferably one which is cryptographically secure.
+You should also set POSTGRES_USERNAME and POSTGRES_PASSWORD to your PostgreSQL username and password, respectively.

-You can find the website running on localhost:3000
+You can find the website running on localhost:3000.